Skip to main content

 CLINICAL DATA

-Parkinson's Disease in skilled nursing: the numbers.
+Parkinson's Disease in skilled nursing facilities: the numbers.

 The screening challenge